Varun Badola

-Early life
+Early life and education

 Varun Badola was born on 7 January 1974.
 His father is a known artist, Vishwa Mohan Badola.
 He has two elder sisters – Alka, who is married and has appeared in the TV serial Kumkum and Qubool Hai, and Kalindi, who is a radio jockey.
 His family hails from Garhwal, Uttarakhand.

 Badola spent the early part of his childhood in Allahabad after which he lived in New Delhi.
 He did his schooling from Sardar Patel Vidyalaya in New Delhi.
 After completing college, he started working to fulfill his ambition to become an actor.

 Career

 Badola started his creative career as a costume coordinator followed by eight years experience of writing and directing.
 He assisted Tigmanshu Dhulia in Haasil and Charas, apart from acting in the two films.
 He had decided to take a break from directing to do some acting when he was offered the television serial Astitva..
 Ek Prem Kahani'.

 Some of his successful soaps are include Banegi Apni Baat, Koshish - Ek Asha, Aroona Irani's Des Mein Nikla Hoga Chand, and Astitva...
 Ek Prem Kahani.
 He shot to fame when he played the role of a mentally disabled person on the television show Koshish produced by Balaji Telefilms, which proved to be a super-hit on Zee TV.
 Badola has directed and written the script for the show Aek Chabhi Hai Padoss Mein.

-He is an accomplished singer and dancer as well, having shown his talents on reality television shows including the celebrity dance show named Nach Baliye 2 with his wife Rajeshwari where he was one of the semi-finalists.
+He is a singer and dancer as well, having shown his talents on reality television shows including the celebrity dance show named Nach Baliye 2 with his wife Rajeshwari where he was one of the semi-finalists.
 He is known to be an extremely hard-working actor and has been called television's Aamir Khan for his dedication and Dev Anand for his intense on-screen romance.
 Since August 2025, he played Suhas Divakar in SAB TV's Itti Si Khushi, after a six year television hiatus.

 Badola and his wife Rajeshwari worked together on a play for the first time in a production called Shabd Leela which was based on Dr. Dharamveer Bharati's powerful love letters to his wife.
 He participated in the Celebrity Cricket League as a member of the team Mumbai Heroes, as an all-rounder.